boostercloud/booster/docs/README.md

 #### Getting and filtering read models data at code level

-Booster allows you to get your read models data in your commands, handlers, etc. Using the `Booster.readModel` method.
+Booster allows you to get your read models data in your commands handlers and event handlers using the `Booster.readModel` method.

 For example, you can filter and get the total number of the products that meet your criteria in your commands like this: